-Please keep in mind that this timeline should be used as a guide only and is subject to change depending on the operational needs of the school.
+Please keep in mind that this timeline is subject to change.

 Sept.
 15: The online application system opens

-Jan.
-1 to Feb.
-15: Faculty members review and evaluate all applications that were submitted by the deadline
+Dec.
+1 – April: Faculty members review and evaluate all applications

 Jan.
 15 to Jan.
-31: All competitive applicants who are eligible for Environmental and Forest Sciences fellowships are forwarded to the Scholarship Committee for consideration
+31: All competitive applications eligible for SEFS fellowships are forwarded to the Scholarship Committee

-April 15: Applicant deadline to accept or decline an admission offer from Environmental and Forest Sciences
+April 15: Applicant deadline to accept or decline an admission offer from SEFS

 Graduated Non-Matriculated Status